After a popular Python package was compromised, it raises questions about software supply chain attacks on the open source ecosystem.

 Developers aren’t going to stop using open source since as it enables them to move fast.
 But organizations need to take a proactive approach to enabling the safe use of these solutions, according to Judd.

-“This means deploying a zero trust model in cloud native environments, analysing every open source component and evaluating its level of risk before approving or rejecting it.
+“This means deploying a zero trust model in cloud native environments, analyzing every open source component and evaluating its level of risk before approving or rejecting it.
 Of course, doing this manually would be an incredibly slow and frustrating process, creating friction between security and developer teams, so automation is an absolute must.
 Without it, companies simply won’t be able to develop both at speed and securely,” Judd says.

 See: Our Assessment Toolkit can help you find out about software supply chain security and Blueprint for building modern, secure software development pipelines.